About the Loan Repayment Assistance Program

 If you are interested in making a donation to help support the LRAP, please contact Oregon Law's Associate Director for Public Service Initiatives Jane Steckbeck at (541) 346-3987, or via email

 Recent Oregon Law graduates who meet the following criteria may apply for LRAP support:

-- Work in a qualified public interest law job (see Program Policy for more details)
+- Employment in a qualified public interest law or J.D. advantage position (see Program Policy for more details)